shashwatak/EarthStation/README.md

 -   Geodetic-Normalized and Actual sat paths display.
 -   Stargazer mode (upwards view of Az/El).
     -   Displays motors heading.
--   Get all of AC6Ps satellite contact information out of his database.

-####Pull up from Sandbox
--   Radio control

 How To Run
 ----------